gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 - Fixed a couple of minor aesthetic issues with cyanaudit_dump.pl
 - Fixed auto-activate logic for new rows in tb_audit_field
 - Fixed malfunction when database name had characters that needed to be quoted
+- Fixed behavior with cyanaudit_restore.pl restoring archives not in current dir

 0.9.3 -> 0.9.4
 --------------